Departure Bay Pump Station and Forcemain Project

 Because the project is still in the design stage, there are many details to be confirmed including schedule, traffic plans, property impacts and related City of Nanaimo upgrades that may be incorporated.

-Construction is currently estimated to begin in fall/late 2025.
+Construction is currently estimated to begin in late 2025/early 2026.

 Keeping you Informed